 I like to think of myself as a husband and father first.
-Next a statistician, maybe a seminary teacher, and last a board game fan.
+Next a statistician, an Elder in the church, and last a board game fan.
 I married my wife in 2001, and we have four children, a boy, girl, then 2 boys.
 They are about two years apart in age and the oldest was born in 2003.
 I have learned I never know as much as I thought I did about how to raise children.
 I teach statistics, but I'm still in grad school, trying to balance study, research, church, family, and my class.
 I probably qualify as a math dork because I love the mathematical theoretical stuff.
 My research interests are in math, finance, and biology.
 I serve in the church through teaching.
-It is a lot of work and time to prepare a lesson (especially in seminary), but it is worth it.
+It is a lot of work and time to prepare a lesson, but it is worth it.
 I love the complex board games.
 Just to list a few: Settlers of Catan, Dominion, RoboRally, Puerto Rico, Scotland Yard, and Thurn and Taxis.

 I was raised as a Mormon, but that is not the reason I have stayed in this church.
 When I was a teenager I realized I would be asked if I wanted to serve a mission.
 That's a big sacrifice!
 I would lose two years of school, pay about 10,000 dollars, and who knows what would happen to the girls I was interested in.
 I took the challenge to seek the Lord seriously.
 I read the Bible, I read the Book of Mormon, I attended church.
 I spent long hours thinking and I prayed.
 I'm the type of person that needs to understand something in my head before my heart can listen.
 I realized the Church of Jesus Christ of Latter-day Saints has answers you can't find anywhere else.
 The teachings match the Bible, and they explain how God's plan works in a way that makes sense.
 What keeps me in this church is the feelings I experienced.
 Describing it seems shallow - peace, calm, clarity...
 I just knew.
 I know this is the work of God.
 I knew serving a mission was the right choice.
 I know this church teaches the truth about Christ.
 I know the Bible contains the word of God.
 I know the Book of Mormon contains the word of God too.
 The feeling of the Spirit is clear, and it directs me to the Lord's path.
 I have sought the Lord many times in my life since then, and the answer is as clear and peaceful as the first time.
 I have learned that as I follow the Spirit I can have peace and happiness no matter what trials I face.